Student Code of Conduct

 F. Complicity in Academic Dishonesty:

-Definition: Helping or attempting to help another to commit an act of academic dishonesty, such as those acts noted above.
+Definition: Intentionally helping or attempting to help another to commit an act of academic dishonesty, such as those acts noted above.
 Collaboration and sharing information are characteristics of academic communities.
 These become violations when they involve dishonesty.
 Students should seek clarification when in doubt.

 Forsyth Tech is committed to ensuring, as far as possible, that each employee and student enjoy safe and healthful work and/or study conditions.
 To this end, the College offers the following information for students and employees.